 Since 2015, Meagan Johnson has served as Artistic Director of the Indianapolis Women’s Chorus, and was the founding director of the Indianapolis World Music Chorus.
 From 2006-2012, she directed the Amasong chorus in Urbana, Illinois, and with Amasong produced two compilations of live concert recordings.

-Ms. Johnson is an adjunct lecturer at the Indiana University Jacobs School of Music, where she instructs music students in postural coordination and the Alexander Technique.
-She maintains active studios teaching Alexander Technique and voice in Indianapolis and Bloomington, Indiana.
-She travels regionally to present workshops about the intersection of Alexander Technique with choral singing, performing arts, and music education.
+Ms. Johnson teaches Alexander Technique at the Indiana University Jacobs School of Music, and maintains active studios teaching Alexander Technique and voice in Indianapolis and Bloomington, Indiana.
+A sought-after clinician for choirs and conferences, she regularly presents workshops about the intersection of Alexander Technique with choral singing, performing arts, and music education.